blacksunfilms/digitlaframeworks-summer2019/assignment5.md

 **Matt Reynolds -- August 2019**

 Three questions for Chicago Crime Data Set.
 NOTE: My data diary is it's own seperate file because I forgot to create folder.
 It's titled REYNOLDS_DATADIARY_081319.
 Also, my dataset was too big to upload.
-UPDATE: I have now included the data files and visulization as a zip file in my repository.
+UPDATE: I have now included a data visualization in my repository.

 Q: What crime stands out to you in the data?